Eschatologue/CM_wiki/docs/class/warlock/index.md

 Through occult ceremony, you have formed a pact with a mysterious entity to gain magical powers.
 The entity is a voice in the shadows—its identity unclear—but its boon to you is concrete: the ability to cast spells.
 See chapter 7 for the rules on spellcasting.
 The information below details how you use those rules with Warlock spells, which appear in the [Warlock spell list](../../spells/class-specific/warlock.md) later in the class's description.

-***Cantrips***.
+#### Cantrips

 You know two Warlock cantrips of your choice.
 Eldritch Blast and Prestidigitation are recommended.
 Whenever you gain a Warlock level, you can replace one of your cantrips from this feature with another Warlock cantrip of your choice.

 When you reach Warlock levels 4 and 10, you learn another Warlock cantrip of your choice, as shown in the Cantrips column of the Warlock Features table.